 Our Mission

-The Division of Occupational Therapy at Binghamton University is designed to prepare reflective, motivated and disciplined occupational therapists for clinical scholarship mastery in the roles of practitioner, manager and contributor who are prepared for society’s ever-changing needs.
-The occupational therapy program will graduate practitioners who are innovative leaders in the field, clinically informed, grounded in the perspective of occupation, and demonstrate the ability to translate and apply research into clinical practice.
+The Division of Occupational Therapy at Binghamton University prepares reflective, motivated and disciplined occupational therapists for clinical scholarship mastery in the roles of practitioner, manager and contributor who are prepared for society’s ever-changing needs.
+The occupational therapy program will graduate practitioners who are innovative leaders in the field, clinically informed, grounded in the perspective of occupation and demonstrate the ability to translate and apply research into clinical practice.

-The Division of Occupational Therapy at Binghamton University will create a learning community of scholars, researchers, educators and students with a wide range of professional and personal experience committed to meeting the diverse needs of a global society.
+Binghamton's Division of Occupational Therapy creates a learning community of scholars, researchers, educators and students with a wide range of professional and personal experience who are committed to meeting the diverse needs of a global society.

 Accreditation and Licensure

-Binghamton University's Doctor of Occupational Therapy (OTD) Entry-Level Professional program has applied for accreditation and been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd., Suite 200, North Bethesda, MD, 20852-4929; telephone 301-652-AOTA.
+Binghamton University's Doctor of Occupational Therapy (OTD) Entry-Level Professional program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 7501 Wisconsin Ave., Suite 510E, Bethesda, Md.
+20814; telephone 301-652-AOTA.

-The program must have a pre-accreditation review, complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+The program must undergo a pre-accreditation review, complete an on-site evaluation and be granted Accreditation Status before its graduates are eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successfully completing this exam, the individual will be an Occupational Therapist Registered (OTR).